-The low-lying limbs of European beech trees have a horizontal branching pattern and are wildlife-friendly, affording ample screening for skiddish creatures.
-These limbs also make for some good visual impact in winter, meaning European (also called "common") beech trees are a useful element in composing a landscape with four-season interest.
+The low-lying limbs of European beech trees have a horizontal branching pattern and are wildlife-friendly, affording ample screening for skittish creatures.
+These limbs also make a good visual impact in winter, meaning European (also called "common") beech trees are a useful element in composing a landscape with four-season interest.

-According to Floridata.com, European beeches (Fagus sylvatica) are "native to the British Isles, continental Europe and western Asia."
-In terms of cultivation requirements, the difference between these well-travelled fall foliage trees and their American cousins can be summarized as follows:
+European beeches (Fagus sylvatica) are native to western Asia in addition to Europe and the British Isles.
+In terms of cultivation requirements, there are differences between these well-traveled fall foliage trees and their American cousins:

-- European beeches will stand somewhat more foot-traffic than American beeches, making them better candidates for busy yards.
+- European beeches can withstand more foot-traffic than American beeches, making them better candidates for busy yards.

 - They prefer a more alkaline soil (according to the Royal Horticultural Society).

-- Zones 4-7 are the most suitable areas in which to grow them.
+- Zones 4–7 are the most suitable growing areas.

 - They are somewhat smaller specimens, but they are still too large for a tiny front lawn.